7 min read

 The Challenges

 1. User Pushback: Employees often resist having "company management" on their personal phones (BYOD).
-Clear communication is key here; explaining that MAM protects company data without spying on personal photos.
+Clear communication matters here.
+Explain that MAM protects company data without spying on personal photos.
+This conversation is especially common at mortgage companies where loan officers use personal devices in the field.

 3. Maintenance: Security isn't "set it and forget it."
 OS versions change, new threats emerge, and policies need regular tuning.